 I’m a huge fan of pretzel bread, but the sausage stole the show here.
 Its flavor was somewhere between a breakfast sausage and a bratwurst, with a perfect char on the outside.
 It’s served with a healthy dose of mustard on the side (as it should be).

-I ate it on the go as we skipped over the Brewer’s Collection, Singapore, South Africa, South Korea and China, to make sure we did not miss out on our annual favorite: Kielbasa and Potato Pierogies with Caramelized Onions and Sour Cream ($5) from Poland:
+I ate it on the go as we skipped over Brewer’s Collection, Singapore, South Africa, South Korea, and China, to make sure we did not miss out on our annual favorite: Kielbasa and Potato Pierogies with Caramelized Onions and Sour Cream ($5) from Poland:

 This is the #2 seller of the Epcot International Food and Wine Festival and while I was completely stuffed at this point, I still indulged myself with it.
 The caramelized onions melt in your mouth and are a perfect topping for the soft potato pierogi (with a healthy dose of sour cream).
 The crisp-on-the-outside, warm-in-the-middle kielbasa brings the dish together.